MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/use.md

 :::image type="content" source="media/use/exre-new-request.png" alt-text="Screenshot of the New request screen in the Reimbursement Request app.":::

-## Add image of expense receipt
+### Add image of expense receipt

-Take these steps to add an image of the expense receipt and update any file information.
+Expense requests require documentation of the expense.Take these steps to add an image of the expense receipt and update any file information.

-1. Select **Add expense**.
+1. On the _My requests_ screen, select **Add expense**.
 1. On the first _Add expense_ screen, select how you will share an image of your receipt.
 These are your options:
-    1. Capture.
-The app opens up your device's camera to allow you to take a picture of the receipt.
+    1. **Capture** enables you to open up your device's camera to allow you to take a picture of the receipt.
-    1. Scan.
-The app's built-in receipt scanner obtains the receipt details from an image you select on your device.
+    1. **Scan** obtains the receipt details from an image you select on your device using the app's built-in scanner.
-    1. Attach.
-The app opens your device's file system so you can browse for the image of your expense.
+    1. **Attach** opens your device's file system so you can browse for the image of your expense.
 1. On the second _Add expense_ screen, attach a file or capture a picture, depending on your selection on the first _Add expense_ screen.
 1. On the third _Add expense_ screen, add any necessary information.
 These are the fields:
     1. Attachment file name